aphtech/Convert2EBRL/README.md

-# Convert2EBRF
+# Convert2EBRL

-A GUI application for converting files to EBRF.
+A GUI application for converting files to EBRL.

-## Status of EBRF support
+## Status of EBRL support

-As there is no published version of the EBRF standard, currently this tool is unable to produce files which are guaranteed to comply with the final EBRF specification.
-Once a EBRF specification is published this tool will then recieve updates to produce files to comply with that specification.
+As there is no published version of the EBRL standard, currently this tool is unable to produce files which are guaranteed to comply with the final EBRL specification.
+Once a EBRL specification is published this tool will then recieve updates to produce files to comply with that specification.

 ## Developer information